roddunne/firestick-mandelbrot/README.md

 The FireStick is almost a hundred times slower than an Android emulator running on a 3.3GHz Intel i5.
 All of the time is being spent in the basic calculation loops, i.e floating point unit performance.

-The application uses only one worker thread, whereas the FireStick 2 has four cores.
+The application uses only one worker thread, whereas the FireStick 2 has four cores that could be used.
+Note the MT8173 has mismatched cores, so two are faster.

+These cores may also have half-width FPUs, which could be the main reason for this problem.
+We need to investigate whether floats would be faster than doubles.

 ### Credits

 The basic mathematical equation and Escape Time Algorithm are described on the Wikipedia page https://en.wikipedia.org/wiki/Mandelbrot_set.

 Periodicity checking and border edge checking (the more advanced version of interpolation) are also described, in brief, there.

 ### License